ucsb-cs148-w25/pj12-closettracker/team/contributions/CONTRIBS.md

 ### Sophia Tran

 I contributed fairly to the project through this quarter.
 At the beginning, I created empty screens and screen prototypes for the wardrobe page and laundry page, which my teammates later added to.
 I added onto their work by editing the UI for some buttons to make the icons and purposes more clear.
 I also fixed a few bugs, such as the dropdown menu being unscrollable, the keyboard covering the text input, and the edit button resetting the item's data.
-Lastly, as the QA Coordinator, I added acceptance criteria to Kanban board items as well as monitored issues, linked them to PR's, and closed them when needed
+Lastly, as the QA Coordinator, I added acceptance criteria to Kanban board items as well as monitored issues, linked them to PR's, and closed them when needed.

 **Commentary on graph**